Buldhana district: Irrigation

 The district comes under Buldhana Irrigation Project Circle along with Akola and Washim district.
 The circle comes under Vidarbha Irrigation Development Corporation, Nagpur.
-It has its Major Project division at Shegaon, Kadakpurna at Deulgaon Raja, Mun Project division at Khamgaon, and Minor Irrigation Division at Chikhli and Akola.
+It has its Major Project division at Shegaon, Khadakpurna at Deulgaon Raja, Mun Project division at Khamgaon, and Minor Irrigation Division at Chikhli and Akola.

-The completed irrigation projects are the Nalganga Dam project in Motala and a major project in Vaan having one-fourth of the benefit accrue to Akola district.
+The completed irrigation projects are the Nalganga Dam project in Motala and a major project in Vaan River having one-fourth of the benefit accrue to Akola district.
 Many further irrigation projects are under way or are in the planning stages.

 Public Works Department

 The district comes under Amravati Public Works Region and Akola Public Works Circle.
 It has one Public Works division at Buldhana with subdivision at Buldhana, Chikhli, Mehkar, and Deulgaon Raja; and a second, Khamgaon division, with subdivisions at Khamgaon, Jalgaon Jamod, and Malkapur; plus the Buldhana District Mechanical Subdivision.

 There are Road Project subdivisions at Buldhana and Khamgaon under the Road Project Division of Akola.
-There is a separate Zilla Parishad Works Division at Buldhana with subdivisions at Buldhana, Kahmgaon, Mehkar, and Malkapur.
+There is a separate Zilla Parishad Works Division at Buldhana with subdivisions at Buldhana, Khamgaon, Mehkar, and Malkapur.
 The department manages Government Rest houses at Buldhana, Khamgaon, Shegaon, Malkapur, Motala, Jalgaon Jamod, Sangrampur, Chikhli, Amdapur, Lavhala (Mehkar), Mehkar, Dongaon, Deulgaon Raja, Deulgaon Mahi, Sindkhed Raja, Lonar, and Nandura.

 Politics

-The district contributes one seat to the Lok Sabha (Lower House), namely Buldhana (Lok Sabha constituency).
-Prataprao Ganpatrao Jadhav of Shiv Sena is the current Member of Parliament from Buldhana.
+The district contributes one seat to the Lok Sabha (Lower House), namely Buldhana Lok Sabha constituency.
+Prataprao Jadhav of Shiv Sena is the current Member of Parliament from Buldhana.

 The district has seven seats in the Maharashtra State legislature assembly: Buldhana, Chikhli, Sindkhed Raja, Mehkar, Khamgaon, and Jalgaon Jamod.
-The seventh seat at Malkapur is part of Raver (Lok Sabha constituency) in Jalgaon district.
+The seventh seat at Malkapur is part of Raver Lok Sabha constituency in Jalgaon district.